databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/README.md

 ## Monorepo

 It's possible to use the repo as a monorepo that contains multiple projects.
-All projects share the same workspace setup and service principal.
+All projects share the same workspaces and service principals.

 For example, assuming there's existing repo with root directory name `monorepo_root_dir` and project name `project1`
 1. Create another project from cookiecutter with project name `project2` and root directory name `project2`.